kairothq/Mindlessly/README.md

 1. **Add Websites**: Use the popup or options page to add distracting websites you want to browse mindfully
 2. **Set Your Schedule**: Configure active hours in the options page (optional)
-3. **Browse Mindfully**: When you visit a tracked site, you'll see an intention prompt
+3. **Browse Mindfully**: When you visit a tracked site, you'll see a purpose prompt
 4. **State Your Purpose**: Type what you want to accomplish on this visit
 5. **Choose Timer**: Select a timer duration to stay focused (1min, 10min, or custom)
 6. **Stay Accountable**: The timer keeps you on track with visual progress